 Set reminders and manage email: Say, “Alexa, check my email,” or “Hey Google, set a reminder to call Eric.”

 Keep your office stocked: Say, “Alexa, add ‘printer paper’ to my shopping list,” or “Hey Google, what’s on my shopping list?”

-Without the normal daily cues that the workday has begun—a rigorous commute, stopping by the coffee bar, greeting coworkers in the morning—it might be difficult to get started.
+Without the normal daily cues that the workday has begun—a rigorous commute, stopping by the coffee shop, greeting coworkers in the morning—it might be difficult to get started.
 Here are some ideas on how to get inspired in the morning and coax your brain into go-mode.